-The 14th Nordic Co-Production and Finance Market will take place on Thursday August 22 at New Nordic Films in Haugesund.
-At the event, films looking for a Nordic co-producer or co-financing, or to shoot in one of the Nordic countries, will be presented in 7-minute pitches for producers, investors, film funds, sales agents and others with a professional interest in co-productions.
-In addition, one to one meetings with interested industry delegates for each project are held after the pitches.
+The 14th Nordic Co-Production and Finance Market took place on Thursday August 22nd 2019 at New Nordic Films in Haugesund.
+At the event, films looking for a Nordic co-producer or co-financing, or to shoot in one of the Nordic countries, participated in 7-minute pitches for producers, investors, film funds, sales agents and others with a professional interest in co-productions.
+In addition, one to one meetings with interested industry delegates for each project were held after the pitches.

 In a society where most of the work has been automated, The Restart program is providing coaching consultants to give post-workers hope, goals and new dreams to build a better society.
 K. is one of those consultants, a Restarter – top ranked, with an unbending faith in the good of The Restart program.
 But something is wrong.
 K. can’t check in to the agency app, a seemingly banal bug, that will cause K. to lose faith, grow desperate and increasingly abuse his power over the group he’s coaching.